What is Kundalini Yoga?

 - dhristi (mental and eye focus)

 Kundalini Yoga is mainly characterised by quite dynamic, repetitive exercises, a strong attention to the breath which helps intensify the effects of the poses with the purpose of freeing energy in the lower body and allowing it to move upwards, and the use of mantras.
 The exercises help you to become more aware of your physical, mental and emotional condition and to subsequently influence them in a positive way - hence KY is also called 'The Yoga of Awareness'.
-The overall result of a regular KY practice is the balancing of the chakras (energy wheels or centers along the spine) and the alignment of our ten spiritual bodies (these are: the soul body, negative mind, positive mind, neutral mind, the physical body, arc line, auric body, pranic body, subtle body and radiant body).
+The overall result of a regular KY practice is the balancing of the Chakras (energy wheels or centers along the spine), the opening of the 3 main Nadis and consequently all the smaller ones, the balancing of the 5 Pranaas, the 5 Koshas, and the alignment of our 10 spiritual bodies (these are: the soul body, negative mind, positive mind, neutral mind, the physical body, arc line, auric body, pranic body, subtle body and radiant body).
 This in turn awakens us to who we really are: spiritual beings having a human experience.

 Kundalini Yoga in Relation to Other Forms of Yoga